JuA9r/MLfunc_v2/README.md

 ## **Code Structure**
 ### **Main Functionalities**
 1. **Graph Creation**
-   - Use `matplotlib` to create a graph with a formula and a text input box to display the result.
+   - Use `matplotlib` to create a graph.

 ## **ToDo**